Sytex/frontend_coding_challenge/README.md

 ## What we expect

 You can go for whatever you think it's the best solution for this assignment, both code and UI design!
 Just a couple of pointers:

-- Use javascript (preferable typescript) as the main programming language, but any style, framework, coding tooling you feel comfortable with.
+- Use [Angular framework](https://angular.dev) (TypeScript) as the main programming language.
 - Use any data persistence (memory included) as long as the objectives are met.

 We'll check for these things in order of importance: